blacklabelops-legacy/letsencrypt/README.md

     blacklabelops/nginx
 ~~~~

-> LETSENCRYPT_CERTIFICATES switches on special configuration for letsencrypt certificates.
+> LETSENCRYPT_CERTIFICATES switches on special configuration for Let's Encrypt certificates.
 E.g. in order to accept certificate challenges

 Now start letsencrypt in renewal mode, this will renew certificates each month!